-Position of individual(s) Please explain Chief Executive Officer (CEO) CEO is informed and on a monthly basis about the climate impact and reports to the board of directors every month.
-Chief Procurement Officer (CPO) Climate impact of purchasing are assessed along supplier homologation process.
-Climate impact data is used for building a supplier score that is used as an additional input for purchases award.
-Monthly climate impact reports are prepared by Chief Procurement Officer and presented to the committee regarding climate impact of supplies origin.
-Chief Risk Officer (CRO) Climate related risk (transactional and physical) is included in risk models and main pain points and improvement opportunities are identified.
-Chief Sustainability Officer (CSO) Monthly reports are prepared by the Chief Sustainability officer and presented to the committee regarding activity climate impact.
-Ongoing project status and overall climate impact report are shared.
-Board-level committee With the aim of reinforcing the TUBACEX Governance structure, and in line with the existing recommendations and good practices in the field, the TUBACEX Board of Directors agreed, at its meeting on July 22, to set up a new Sustainability and Good Governance commission.
+Position of individual or committee Responsibilities for climate-related issues President Both assessing and managing climate-related risks and opportunities.
+Reviews monthly with CEO ESG topics including climate change.
+Chief Executive Officer (CEO) CEO is informed and on a monthly basis about the climate impact and reports to the board of directors every month.
+Other, please specify President of the Sustainability and Good Governance commission The Chair of this commission meets quarterly with the Sustainability Director and then reports to the rest of the Council members (President included).
+Board-level committee With the aim of reinforcing the TUBACEX Governance structure, and in line with the existing recommendations and good practices in the field, the

+TUBACEX Board of Directors agreed, at its meeting on July 22 2021, to set up a new Sustainability and Good Governance commission.
 The functions of said Committee are included in the "Regulations of the Sustainability and Good Governance Committee" approved by the Board of Directors at its meeting on December 16, 2021.
 In this regard, the following basic functions are identified: 1.
-Promote the Company's ESG policies so that they are aimed at creating value through sustainable behaviour.
-2. Guarantee that the Group's Strategic Plan integrates and develops ESG policies.
-3. Know, supervise, and evaluate the relationship processes with the different interest groups.
-4. Guarantee that ESG risks are properly integrated into the Group's risk management and control models.
-5. Determine the guidelines, criteria and general principles that must govern the content of the Non-
+Promote the Company's ESG policies so that they are aimed at creating value through sustainable behavior.
+2. Guarantee that the Group's Strategic Plan integrates and develops ESG

-Financial Information Statement, as well as any other equivalent reporting system.
-6. Collaborate with the TUBACEX Foundation in identifying the elements of the Group's Strategy that can be promoted from it through specific ESG projects, so that it becomes an instrument of the sustainability policy.
-7. Promote compliance by the Group with the 17 Sustainable Development Goals approved by the United Nations ("SDG").
+- policies. - 3.
+Know, supervise and evaluate the relationship processes with the different interest groups. - 4.
+Guarantee that ESG risks are properly integrated into the Group's risk management and control models. - 5.
+Determine the guidelines, criteria and general principles that must govern the content of the Non-Financial Information Statement, as well as any other equivalent reporting system. - 6.
+Collaborate with the TUBACEX Foundation in identifying the elements of the Group's Strategy that can be promoted from it through specific ESG projects, so that it becomes an instrument of the sustainability policy. - 7.
+Promote compliance by the Group with the 17 Sustainable Development Goals approved by the United Nations ("SDG").